arxenix/phpfuck/README.md

   - generate other characters (e.g. spaces)
 - Can now build any string at all! `/.*/`
 - `str_getcsv("a,b")` -> `["a", "b"]`
-  - create arrays by parsing a CSV
+  - create string arrays by parsing a CSV
 - `func(...["a", "b"])`
   - use spread operator to pass multiple arguments to a function
 - `create_function("", "PAYLOAD")()`